Virtual Assistant Tasks and Duties to Outsource

 Bookkeeping

 40% of entrepreneurs say bookkeeping is the worst part of their business.
 A virtual assistant is not a CPA and won't be able to prepare your taxes.
-But a VA can enter bookkeeping data into applications like QuickBooks so that your financial records are always in order.
+However, a VA can enter bookkeeping data into applications like QuickBooks so that your financial records are always in order.

 Invoicing